 - various makes of high performance cars with specific manufacturers mentioned

-- a vending machine with many brands of chocolate bars and lollies inside
+- a vending machine containing multiple brand of chocolate bars and sweets

 Ideas to discuss with your children

-On the positive side, the movie emphasises loyalty and the importance of being part of a family.
-For example, several of the characters are willing to make personal sacrifices for the people they see as part of their family.
+Loyalty and the importance of being part of a family are emphasised throughout the film and a number of the film’s characters are willing to make personal sacrifices for those they see as part of their family.